Delicious Wine Styles for Summer Sipping

 Take a cue from hot weather wine regions: southern Italy, Greece, Spain, South Africa et al. These warm climate destinations produce wines of all styles, including sweet dessert wines like Port, Marsala from Sicily, and Madeira from the Portuguese Island of the same name.

-The largest island in the Mediterranean Sea, Sicily has average yearly temperatures at 22°C, pushing closer to 30°C throughout the summer.
-Naturally, seafood and fish favours heavily in the Sicilian diet, as do vegetables and grains.
-So it’s interesting that red wines are so prolific in Sicily (it’s also a summer tradition for Sicilians to float fresh peaches in their red wine.)
-Nero d’Avola, a deep purple and intensely flavoured wine of spice and juicy fruit.
-Nerello Mascalese, elegant and soft, is often blended with earthy Nerello Cappuccio for heft.
+While white wines are grown and happily consumed, red wines are prolific in Sicily (it’s also a summer tradition for Sicilians to float fresh peaches in their red wine.)
+Nero d’Avola, a deep purple and intensely flavoured wine of spice and juicy fruit, is Sicliy's most popular and widely-planted red grape.
+This makes a fantatic pairing for earthy meats like goat and lamb grilled over open fire.
+Nerello Mascalese which is grown mostly on the volcanic slopes of Mount Etna, is elegant and soft, and often compated to Pinot Noir; it's often blended with earthy Nerello Cappuccio for heft.
+Lovers of oily fish like sardines and anchovies, this is the pairing for you.
 And Frappato, which has become a bit of a sommelier darling in recent years, is as light as Pinot Noir with tart red fruits and floral perfume.
+This is a lovely pairing for pasta with garden-fresh tomato sauce.

 Related: Do You Know These Italian Wine Terms?